Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Julita, Pixabay

-If your cat is a little withdrawn or sulky, it could be bored.
-Of course, a cat with enough playtime or human interaction might just want to be alone, but there’s a difference between a cat that is relaxed and happy to be by itself and one that is spending increasing amounts of time alone.
+If your cat is a little withdrawn or sulky, they could be bored.
+Of course, a cat with enough playtime or human interaction might just want to be alone, but there’s a difference between a cat that is relaxed and happy to be by itself and one that’s spending increasing amounts of time alone.

-You don’t want to force playtime on your cat, but you could always tempt it with a catnip-stuffed mouse or a treat puzzle to see if they need more stimulation in their lives.
+You don’t want to force playtime on your cat, but you could always tempt them with a catnip-stuffed mouse or a treat puzzle to see if they need more stimulation in their lives.

 4. Attacking Your Ankles